AI-powered Inventory Optimization & Supply Planning

 We publish white papers and articles on our approach (e.g., use of probabilistic vs. deterministic forecasts).
 Our goal is not to mystify the algorithm, but to make the supply chain smarter collectively.
 Flowlity users become better at their jobs because they learn from AI feedback.
 Many report that after a few months, they have a better understanding of their supply chain dynamics (seasonality, impact of promotions, supplier behavior) thanks to the visibility the tool provides.

 In short, Flowlity's AI is transparent, explainable, and human-friendly.
 It's a companion that informs your decisions instead of arbitrarily replacing them.
 This philosophy increases trust and adoption of the solution within Supply Chain teams.
-(If you'd like to see in practice how Flowlity presents its recommendations and what explanations are provided, we invite you to a demo where you can judge the tool's clarity for yourself.)

 Yes, Flowlity is fully GDPR (General Data Protection Regulation) compliant and attaches paramount importance to the security and confidentiality of its customers' data.